ananyaakamat/my-records-flutter-app/README.md

 ### 📂 Core Organization

 - **Folder-Based Organization**: Create custom folders to categorize your records
-- **� Customizable Folders**: Choose from multiple colors and icons for folder personalization
+- **🎨 Customizable Folders**: Choose from multiple colors and icons for folder personalization
 - **📊 Record Count Tracking**: Visual indicators showing number of records in each folder
-- **🔄 Drag & Drop Reordering**: Organize folders by dragging them to preferred positions
+- **🔄 Drag & Drop Reordering**: Organize folders and field values by dragging them to preferred positions
+- **📝 Multi-Value Records**: Store multiple values per record field with drag-to-reorder functionality

 ### 📋 Bulk Operations\*\*: Delete all folders and records with comprehensive safety warnings